Mary Jane Richards

 The last evidence we have of her existence is from a correspondence in 1870 between Elizabeth Van Lew and herself.
 While the letter is signed “M. J. Denman,” the handwriting matches Mary Jane’s style, the tone toward Elizabeth Van Lew matches other correspondences found between the two, and the details in the letter help connect “M. J. Denman” to Mary Jane.
 This letter is thanking Van Lew for the money that she sent while also encouraging Van Lew not to send more as Mary Jane tries to make a living as a seamstress and a teacher in New York City.

-Researchers are still finding information about Mary Jane’s life.
+Researchers are still finding information about Mary Jane’s life, namely Dr. Lois Leveen, whose work informed much of this article.
 Her story, while fragmented, touches on numerous issues facing black women before, during, and after the Civil War.
 She was associated with the colonization movement in Africa, the transition between slavery and freedom, the role of black women during the Civil war, and the difficulty in navigating the Reconstruction-era.